gshs-ornl/wbstats/vignettes/wbstats.Rmd

 head(gdp_no_trade_inds)
 #> # A tibble: 6 x 3
 #>   indicator_id     indicator                            indicator_desc
 #>   <chr>            <chr>                                <chr>
-#> 1 5.51.01.10.gdp   Per capita GDP growth                 GDP per capita is the sum of gross value added by all resident producers in the economy plus any product taxes (less su~
+#> 1 5.51.01.10.gdp   Per capita GDP growth                GDP per capita is the sum of gross value added by all resident producers in the economy plus any produ~
-#> 2 6.0.GDP_current  GDP (current $)                       GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsi~
+#> 2 6.0.GDP_current  GDP (current $)                      GDP is the sum of gross value added by all resident producers in the economy plus any product taxes an~
 #> 3 6.0.GDP_growth   GDP growth (annual %)                Annual percentage growth rate of GDP at market prices based on constant local currency.
-Aggregates are based on constan~
+Aggregates are~
-#> 4 6.0.GDP_usd      GDP (constant 2005 $)                 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsi~
+#> 4 6.0.GDP_usd      GDP (constant 2005 $)                GDP is the sum of gross value added by all resident producers in the economy plus any product taxes an~
-#> 5 6.0.GDPpc_const~ GDP per capita, PPP (constant 2011 i~ GDP per capita based on purchasing power parity (PPP).
-PPP GDP is gross domestic product converted to international dol~
+#> 5 6.0.GDPpc_const~ GDP per capita, PPP (constant 2011 ~ GDP per capita based on purchasing power parity (PPP).
+PPP GDP is gross domestic product converted to ~
 #> 6 BI.WAG.TOTL.GD.~ Wage bill as a percentage of GDP     <NA>
 ```